openvinotoolkit/datumaro/site/content/en/docs/formats/mnist.md

     -f mnist -o <output/dir> -- --save-images
 ```

-Extra options for export to MNIST format:
+Extra options for exporting to MNIST format:

 - `--save-images` allow to export dataset with saving images
 (by default `False`);